DataDog/documentation/content/integrations/statsd.md

   * Monitor uptime and availability of a StatsD server
   * Collecting metrics from a StatsD server's admin interface

 **Please note the Datadog Agent includes [dogstatsd](http://docs.datadoghq.com/guides/dogstatsd/) which serves as a StatsD forwarder.
+If you want to send metrics from a statsd server, just point it to the forwarder listening on port 17123.**

-This integration is intended for monitoring external StatsD servers, and is not needed to send metrics to Datadog using the StatsD protocol.**
+**This integration is intended for monitoring external StatsD servers, and is not needed to send metrics to Datadog using the StatsD protocol.**

 # Configuration